Ken MacMillan, PhD, FRHistS, 3M National Teaching Fellow

 Areas of Research

-Social, political, religious, economic, and intellectual developments
+Social, political, intellectual, and economic developments

 Legal and constitutional developments, discourses of sovereignty, colonization, and conquest